Two Single-Owner Auction Sessions

 Still actively collecting until just before his passing in February of 2025, Mr. Adair left behind a trove of art and antiques that, it’s quite safe to say, is like no other.

 As of March 2026, boxes and shipping containers are still being unpacked.
 What has surfaced so far includes hundreds of fine artist-signed Hanakago (Japanese bamboo flower baskets for tea ceremony) – most in their original wood boxes; hundreds of outstanding Kajibanten (Japanese decorated fireman’s jackets); hundreds of Japanese woodblocks including rare printed maps and very rare depictions of Commodore Perry’s Black Ships arriving at Edo Bay in 1853; hundreds of Japanese cultural and decorative objects; hundreds of pieces of Japanese, American and English furniture; hundreds of fine antique Caucasian rugs; hundreds of examples of Post-war Modern graphics by Peter Max, Alexander Calder and others; mid-20th century abstract paintings – and more – all to be dispersed over the next few months.
-Given the size and scope of this project, more than on auction firm will be involved.
+Given the size and scope of this project, Pence Auction and Estate Sales of Kansas City will lead a collaboration with Soulis Fine Art Auctions to present multiple offerings from the John Adair Estate throughout 2026.

 This April 25 and 26 auctions will draw from all categories of John Adair’s massive trove, while offering the added feature of fine antique gold, platinum and sterling silver jewelry from a private local estate.
 This lifelong collection offers examples of Victorian, Art Deco, Art Moderne and Contemporary jewelry styles with diamonds, precious gems, carved shell and pearls.